 The Company's business plan is focused on building value through the development and exploration of oil assets in Peru on its 1.4 million net acres of undeveloped land.
-The Company's immediate focus is to: (a) continue to develop the Bretana Assets, one of the largest undeveloped discoveries in Peru, by applying management's knowledge and leveraging management's experience with the local suppliers and regulatory bodies; and (b) secure a farm-in partner to finance drilling of the Block 107 Osheki-Kametza prospect.
+The Company's immediate focus is to: (a) continue to develop the Bretana Assets, one of the largest undeveloped discoveries in Peru, by applying management's knowledge and leveraging management's experience with the local suppliers and regulatory bodies; (b) continue to develop the Los Angeles Assets; and (c) secure a farm-in partner to finance drilling of the Block 107 Osheki-Kametza prospect.